jconorgrogan/Informational-Constructivism/README.md

 **The Foundational Question:** Setting aside initial presuppositions about the nature of reality, observers, or specific physical laws, what can be deduced about the fundamental structure of *any* potential reality?

-**Categorizing Reality by Distinction:** The most basic characteristic we can consider is the presence or absence of internal distinctions or differences.
-There is no more reductionalist possibility and as such this is the miniumum lines one could ever draw.
+**Categorizing Reality by Distinction:** The most basic characteristic we can consider is the presence or absence of internal distinctions or differences. **Conceptually, there is no more reductionist possibility; this is the minimum characteristic** required for any potential structure beyond pure uniformity.
 Based solely on this fundamental concept, we identify three exhaustive and mutually exclusive possibilities for the nature of any reality:

 **A) Absolutely No Difference (S₀)**
 *   *Description:* Reality contains no internal distinctions whatsoever.
 Pure, perfect sameness everywhere.
 Nothing is distinct from anything else.